FabianKP/cgn/README.md

 Installation
 ============

 The [Installation Guide](https://fabiankp.github.io/cgn/installation.html) explains how the ``cgn`` package can be installed.

 Usage
 =====

 For some simple end-to-end use cases, see the [Examples](https://github.com/FabianKP/cgn/tree/main/examples).
 For a more detailed explanation of the interface to ``cgn``, see the [Tutorial](https://fabiankp.github.io/cgn/tutorial.html).
+If you want to apply ``cgn``, you might find it useful to start with the pre-defined [Template](https://fabiankp.github.io/cgn/tutorial.html#template), and adapt it according to your needs.

-For full details on the individual classes and functions, please refer to the [Documentation](https://fabiankp.github.io/cgn/).
+For full details on the individual classes and functions provided by ``cgn``, please refer to the [Documentation](https://fabiankp.github.io/cgn/).